cldwalker/core/README.markdown

 Todo
 ====

+* Support file structure where a class's methods are put in a folder with its name ie activesupport/facets-like.
-* Make it easier to share/install core extensions made by others ie sake-like.
+* Make it easier to share (a la sake) and use core extensions made by others.
 * Import/Upgrade old tests for my extension classes.
 * Provide aliasing for methods to bypass method name clashes.
 * Use Ruby2Ruby to handpick methods to extend.